shyam100v/cs4641Project/README.md

 ### Data Format
 The csv format of final file that contains both Old and New data:

-1. regionTrending
+1. regionTrending	        12. videoDislikes
 2. trendingRank
+3. timeFetched
-3. timeFetched	4. videoId
+4. videoId
 5. videoTitle
 6. videoCategoryId
 7. videoPublishTime